code16/sharp/docs/guide/commands.md

 ### Define an entity Command as primary

-An EntityList can declare one (and only one) of its entity Commands as "primary".
+An Entity List can declare one (and only one) of its entity Commands as "primary".
 In this case, the command will appear at the top, next to the creation button ("New...").
 The idea is to provide more visibility to an important Command, but could also be to replace the creation button entirely (you need to remove the "create" authorization to achieve this).

 ```php
 function buildListConfig(): void